yuegu-phd/DKOsimR/README.md

 Load the package and explore its tutorial documents in vignette
 ```
 library(DKOsimR)
-vignette(DKOsimR) # see tutorial on how to generate synthetic CRISPR data using DKOsimR
+vignette("DKOsimR") # see tutorial on how to generate synthetic CRISPR data using DKOsimR
 ```

 ## Overview of Study Design